Research Associate in Space Physics

 You will have an integral role in the delivery of the science goals of the SWIMMR Activities in Ground Effects (SAGE) consortium.
 SAGE (consisting of BGS, BAS, Imperial College and UCL/MSSL) will specifically address the impact of space weather on power grids, pipelines and similar infrastructure.
 SAGE will provide accurate now/forecasts of the ground magnetic and electric fields across the UK, and will make operational, at the Met Office, new UK forecasting capabilities.
 This will be based, in part, on Gorgon, Imperial’s first-principles physics-based global magnetospheric model.

 Duties and responsibilities

-• Experience in the field of space plasma physics
+- A PhD (or equivalent) in the field of space physics

-In addition, you will have to demonstrate evidence of the ability to carry out original research and produce significant first author scientific research papers.
+- Evidence of the ability to carry out original research and to produce first author scientific research papers

 It is expected that you will use the position to develop your track record and research independence.